 Be sure to test this with your cards and compensate with a powered mic or external recorder if you have to.

 If you plan on using both memory card slots, you will need to use fast cards in each slot if you plan on shooting in backup mode.

-When shooting in backup mode, using a slow card will cripple the whole system to it’s maximum speed.
+When shooting in backup mode, using a slow card will bottleneck the whole system down to the speed of the slowest card.

 Also, if you shoot RAW+JPG, you will not get as good of performance as you will by only shooting RAW.
 This is because of the extra work the camera has to do when processing the JPG files.

 If you’re shooting with a second card in slot two and you’re only set to overflow, then your performance will only be limited to the speed of the card being used at that time.

 Best Memory Cards Fujifilm X-T3 | Bottom Line

 The three recommended memory cards by Sony, Sandisk and Toshiba are really the way to go with the Fujifilm X-T3.
 However, if you’re not planning on using the camera for 4k 400mbps video shooting and you don’t do a lot of burst shooting, you can get away with a Sandisk Extreme Pro or any of the UHS-I cards on the top of the test chart as long as they are not, Lexar or Prograde.